Battle of Chonan: Opening moves

 Having pushed back U.S. forces at both Osan and Pyongtaek, the North Korean 4th Infantry Division, supported by elements of the North Korean 105th Armored Division, continued their advance down the Osan–Chonan road, up to 12,000 men strong under division commander Lee Kwon Mu in two infantry regiments supported by dozens of tanks.
-They were well trained, well equipped, and had high morale following previous victories, giving them advantages over the poorly trained and inexperienced Americans.
+They were well-trained, well-equipped, and had high morale following previous victories, giving them advantages over the poorly trained and inexperienced Americans.

-Following the retreat from Pyongtaek, the scattered 1st Battalion, 34th Infantry retreated to Chonan, where the rest of the 34th Infantry Regiment was located.
-Also at the town were elements of the 1st Battalion, 21st Infantry that had not made up Task Force Smith at the Battle of Osan.
-Brigadier General George B. Barth, 24th Infantry Division's artillery commander, ordered the 1st Battalion, 21st Infantry to hold positions 2 mi south of town before Barth left for Taejon.
-The 1st Battalion, 34th Infantry was sent to join it.
-At the same time, L Company of the 3rd Battalion, 34th Infantry was ordered to probe north of the city and meet the advancing elements of the North Korean 4th Infantry Division.
-Major General Dean, commander of the 24th Infantry Division, telegraphed the command from Taejon, ordering the rest of 3rd Battalion, 34th Infantry to move up behind L Company.
+Following the retreat from Pyongtaek, the scattered 1st Battalion, 34th Infantry, retreated to Chonan, where the rest of the 34th Infantry Regiment was located.
+Also in the town were elements of the 1st Battalion and 21st Infantry that had not made up Task Force Smith at the Battle of Osan.
+Brigadier General George B. Barth, 24th Infantry Division's temporary artillery commander, ordered the 1st Battalion, 21st Infantry to hold positions 2 mi south of town before Barth left for Taejon.
+The 1st Battalion, 34th Infantry, was sent to join it.
+At the same time, L Company of the 3rd Battalion, 34th Infantry, was ordered to probe north of the city and meet the advancing elements of the North Korean 4th Infantry Division.
+Major General Dean, commander of the 24th Infantry Division, telegraphed the command from Taejon, ordering the rest of the 3rd Battalion, 34th Infantry to move up behind L Company.
 Regimental commander Colonel Jay B. Lovless moved north to join L Company, along with newly arrived Colonel Robert R. Martin, a friend of Dean's.
 Shortly before noon, 1st Battalion, 21st Infantry was ordered to withdraw southeast to Chochiwon to keep the railway and supply line to Chonan open.
-This left 1st and 3rd Battalions of the 34th Infantry alone in Chonan.
-By this time, most of the South Korean troops and civilians had abandoned the region, leaving only the U.S. forces to oppose the North Korean Army.
+This left the 1st and 3rd Battalions of the 34th Infantry alone in Chonan.
+By this time, most South Korean troops and civilians had abandoned the region, leaving only the U.S. forces to oppose the North Korean Army.